 - The score added or subtracted by annotation(s).

 - You can access co-assessors' information here, if needed.

 - To finish assessing a section, you have to approve it (or mark it as "Done").
 The button will turn blue when you have marked it "Done".

 Continue this process for all section assigned to you.
 You can either continue to the next section of the same participant or skip to the same section for the next eligible participant by pressing the button at the bottom of the section.

 When you have approved all sections for a participant, you can register the approved score of that participant.

 Press the name of the participant in the top right corner.
 From here you can register the specific participant by pressing the button (toolbox) and clicking "Submit score for this participant".
 This will lock all the sections of the participant for the assessor.
 The sections can only be opened again by the manager.

-Cooperating assessors and score conflicts
+Co-assessors and score conflicts

 The manager can create assessor groups where assessors have to cooperate and agree on the scores for the sections that they are assigned to together.
-As per usual, conflicts in the scores will unregister the section in question.
+As usual, conflicts in the scores will unregister the section in question.